hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 Design goals:
 - The Indexer MUST be deterministic.
-- The Indexer MUST be able to rever all steps to a previous `Cardano Block`.
+- The Indexer MUST be able to revert all steps to a previous `Cardano Block`.
   Ideally, we recommend that the index is able to backtrack all the steps and unapply.
-- It's not responsibility of the Indexer to validate the signature of the PRISM Operation.
+- It's not responsibility of the Indexer to validate the signature of the PRISM Event.
 - The Indexer is discribed for the general use case.

 ### Storage entries

-Each entry is by definition unique `Protubuf data of the PRISM Operation` + `Operation Order index (age of the operation)` All correct formated 'PrismObject' Protocol
+Each entry is by definition unique `Protobuf data of the PRISM Event` + `Event Order index (age of the event)` All correctly formatted 'PrismObject' Protocol

 ### Storage entries

-Each entry is by definition unique `Protubuf data of the PRISM Operation` + `Operation Order index (age of the operation)` All correct formated 'PrismObject' Protocol
+Each entry is by definition unique `Protobuf data of the PRISM Event` + `Event Order index (age of the event)` All correctly formatted 'PrismObject' Protocol

-### Operation Order Index (unique index entries)
+### Event Order Index (unique index entries)

 The goal is to index all the blockchain metadata (with PRISM_LABEL) and with a PrismObject

-Index: **`'block_height' - Cardano Block index` + `Trasation index` + `PRISM Operation index`** into a Hash of the PRISM Operation
+Index: **`'block_height' - Cardano Block index` + `Transaction index` + `PRISM Event index`** into a Hash of the PRISM Event

-### PRISM Operation Hash Index (index over the storage entries but is not unique)
+### PRISM Event Hash Index (index over the storage entries but is not unique)

-The goal is to have all PRISM Operation
+The goal is to have all PRISM Event

-Index: the Hash of the PRISM Operation into the entry.
+Index: the Hash of the PRISM Event into the entry.

-The index is not unique because anyone can submit multiple times (but will have `Operation Order index`).
+The index is not unique because anyone can submit multiple times (but will have `Event Order index`).
-Although we only care about the oldest operation in the blockchain.
+Although we only care about the oldest event in the blockchain.

 ###  Self-sovereign identity (SSI) index